szkrd/springald/README.md

     you will still need to use the full path: `/home/johndoe/bin/springald`)
   - if you want only a toggle, then the launcher must first launch bash:
     `bash -c 'echo toggle | socat UNIX:/tmp/springald.sock -'`
+  - the same is true for the "create a new launcher" feature (and then the launcher can be added to the autolaunch items)

 ### TODO